 This logic is even stronger when considering the first criterion, which itself is a list of specific workforce training programs.
 The legislature was fully aware that the Future Energy Jobs Act, which it also passed, included three workforce training programs, yet it still decided to include only two of those programs in the statutory definition of EEP, and not the Craft Apprenticeship Program.
-The Agency can only conclude that the exclusion of the Craft Apprenticeship Program was the legislature's intention, and the IPA is charged with faithfully implementing that statutory definition before the requirement applies.
-The IPA welcomes feedback on this approach.
+The Agency can only conclude that the exclusion of the Craft Apprenticeship Program was the legislature's intention, and the IPA is charged with faithfully implementing that statutory definition.